 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-- Slightly elevated (like a bump) purple, pink, brown, or red blotches appearing anywhere on the skin or in the mouth and/or throat
+Slightly elevated purple, pink, brown, black, blue, or red blotches or bumps anywhere on the skin or in the mouth and/or throat

 Unexplained cough or chest pain

-- Unexplained stomach or intestinal pain
+Unexplained stomach or intestinal pain

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called "palliative care" or "supportive care."
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
 It is often started soon after diagnosis and continued throughout treatment.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.